ba01ei/stapler/README.md

 The interactive mode will:

-1. **Prompt for URLs**: Enter multiple Google Drive URLs with flexible formatting
+1. **Prompt for URLs**: Paste URLs in any format - just press Enter (no extra steps needed)
+2. **Smart URL extraction**: Automatically finds Google Drive URLs from mixed text input
-2. **Ask for filename**: Specify the output filename (without .pdf extension)
+3. **Ask for filename**: Specify the output filename (without .pdf extension)
-3. **Check file existence**: If filename already exists, prompts for a different name
+4. **Check file existence**: If filename already exists, prompts for a different name
-4. **Process and merge**: Automatically handle downloading, conversion, and merging
+5. **Process and merge**: Automatically handle downloading, conversion, and merging
+6. **Handle failures gracefully**: If URLs fail, shows which ones and asks for new URLs
-5. **Repeat**: Continue with new merges until you press Ctrl+C to exit
+7. **Repeat**: Continue with new merges until you press Ctrl+C to exit
-6. **Error handling**: If there are issues, you can try again without restarting

 **Interactive Mode Workflow:**